ZamfirescuStefan/Domino2D/README.md

 # Domino 2D in OpenGL

 I made a simulation of a domino 2D game in OpenGL, using translations and rotations.
-The project it's implemented in C++ language.
+The project is implemented in C++ language.

 Here you can see a demo of the simulation: